ToolReaz/rspi-silent-boot/README.md

 chromium-browser --disable-infobars --kiosk 'https://google.com'
 ```

-## Enabling splash screen
+### Enabling splash screen
 Edit ``/boot/cmdline.txt`` as root and add the following lines at the end of the line
 ```
 logo.nologo vt.global_cursor_default=0 quiet splash plymouth.ignore-serial-consoles
 ```

-Edit ``/boot/config.txt`` as root and ensure these lines are correctly set
+Edit ``/boot/config.txt`` as root and ensure these lines are correctly set (you may need to adapt depending on your type of display)
 ```
 [pi4]
 dtoverlay=i2c-rtc,pcf8563